fguillen/ruby-style-guide/README.md

     one.two.three
       .four

-    # good - it's immediately clear that the expression continues beyond the first line
+    # okish - it's immediately clear that the expression continues beyond the first line
     one.two.three.
       four

+    # good - if chain need to be splited let's do it in all links
+    one.
+      two.
+      three.
+      four
     ```

   A discussion on the merits of both alternative styles can be found
   [here](https://github.com/bbatsov/ruby-style-guide/pull/176).

+  Using **Option B** allow us to write code that can be easily copy&pasted in a console.
+And [more](https://github.com/bbatsov/ruby-style-guide/pull/176#issuecomment-20421523).

 * <a name="no-double-indent"></a>
     Align the parameters of a method call if they span more than one